Protect Investments NOW before it is too late!

 To determine how serious a crack might be, it’s best to examine the shape of it.
 If the crack is vertical to the drywall and starts near the apex where the wall and ceiling meet, it might be a sign that it was created when the foundation settled after construction.
 Vertical cracks run the same direction as drywall, generally making them less serious.
 If the crack is horizontal or runs at a jagged 45-degree angle, it might mean there’s a more serious problem such as severe foundation shifting or water damage.
 Surface-blemish cracks can often be repaired with drywall putty, sanding tools and a fresh coat of paint.
 More severe cracks usually require professional help to determine the exact cause and might include some reconstruction to prevent further damage.

 Falling trees and limbs cause millions of dollars in damage each year.
 Whether a tree on your property falls during Hurricane Sandy or another natural disaster, the question usually is – does home insurance cover the damage?
 The answer is, ‘it depends.’
 Insurance Administration says; ““Each homeowner should look at their homeowner’s policy or talk with a representative from their insurance company to find out what the policy specifically covers, ” Homeowners should also be sure to know what the policy deductible is, and any dollar limits on the amount of damage the policy will cover.”

 Some trees are more prone to storm damage than others.
-A shallow-rooted tree growing in soft soil can easily topple onto a building in strong winds.
+A shallow-rooted tree growing in a soft soil can easily topple onto a building in strong winds.
 A tree’s roots also can become weakened after heavy rains, elevating the risk.
 Have an arborist check trees to assess their resistance to storm damage.